Investment Partnerships FAQ

 There is a lot of overhead in managing small partnerships, especially if each pool of capital is its own limited partnership or LLC.
 Realize Impact doesn’t need to use those complex structures, and passes on that savings to organizations who otherwise would not have the resources.

-Plus, Realize Impact has deep experience reviewing and making impact investments, globally.
-We are able to share that experience with organizations that don’t have that experience in-house, making it easy for more organizations to create impact funds.
+Plus, Realize Impact has deep experience reviewing and making impact investments globally.
+We are able to share that experience with organizations that don’t have that experience in-house, making it easy for more organizations to make impact investments in partnership with us.

-Lastly, because there is too little investment capital for impactful companies, and every new fund making impact investments helps.
+Lastly, because investment capital for impactful companies is limited, every new philanthropic impact investment partnership helps.

 Our Philanthropic Investing (PHIG) service launched in February 2020.
 By the end of 2022, less than three years later, with $0 spent on marketing, over $20 million had been recommended and invested, arriving from over 200 donor-investors, invested into over 75 investees.